hkjpotato/frontend101/framework/mvc/README.md

 	}
 }

+//View, here only in charge of rendering the UI
 View = {
 	render: function(data) {
 		document.getElementById("data").innerHTML = data;
 	}
 }

+//Controller, connect the view and model
 Controller = function(M, V) {
 	this.model = M;
 	this.view = V;